Bettiah Christians: Castes

+A community of originally two hundred Newar Christians settled in the Bihari village of Chuhari after fleeing persecution and over time, some members of this community have intermarried with the Bettiah Christians.

 In the Christian Quarters of Bettiah, historically, sonars (goldsmiths) resided in Sonar Patt, lohars (blacksmiths) resided in Lohar Patt, Kayasths (accountants) resided in Kayasth Patt, barhais (carpenters) resided in Barhai Patt, etc. In 1790, the Bettiah Christians in a historic caste panchayat voted to abolish "caste jati norms for marriage and dining."
 Due to their patronage by the Bettiah Rajas and the zamindari position of the Bettiah Christian Mission authorities, the Bettiah Christian converts mixed freely with Hindus and Muslims, "without any discrimination".
-Due to the "inter-community marriages and participation in shared community activities sch as life-cycle rituals, festivals, ceremonies, [and] social functions", the Bettiah Christians "oriented to the ideal of a casteless community".
+Due to the "inter-community marriages and participation in shared community activities such as life-cycle rituals, festivals, ceremonies, [and] social functions", the Bettiah Christians "oriented to the ideal of a casteless community".

 Today, the Bettiah Christians stress a "brotherhood in religion" over caste, forming amicable relationships with Christians of other communities, including Dalit Christians.

 Marriage

-With regard to marriage, the Bettiah Christians are generally strict as they are a high-caste community.
+With regard to marriage, the Bettiah Christians are generally strict.

 During weddings, at the conclusion of the Nuptial Mass, the groom applies sindoor to the parting in his bride's hair.